Givental-type reconstruction at a non-semisimple point: CY/LG correspondence via modularity

-and has an expansion with a rational coefficients. \end{theorem} Together with the explicit formulae for the genus $0$ small phase space potentials of the GW--theories of the elliptic orbifolds announced in \cite{B1} this theorem gives an explicit closed formula for the FJR potential of $(\tilde E_7, G_{max})$.
+and has an expansion with rational coefficients. \end{theorem} Together with the explicit formulae for the genus $0$ small phase space potentials of the GW theories of the elliptic orbifolds announced in \cite{B1} this theorem gives an explicit closed formula for the FJRW potential of $(\tilde E_7, G_{max})$.
 For example the following expansion holds:

 for $\tilde \bt_+ = \bt \backslash \tilde t_{33}$.